rt2gtfs: A scalable framework for correcting public transport timetables using real-time data for accessibility analysis: Methodology

 \subsection{Data collection}

 We retrieved bus timetable and location data from the Bus Open Data Service (BODS) in GTFS (General Transit Feed Specification) and GTFS-Realtime (GTFS-RT) format respectively.
 It is worth noting that the data BODS supplies were originally stored in the UK's native data format, namely TransXChange for timetable and SIRI-VM for bus locations.
 The GTFS and GTFS-RT versions of the BODS data are said to be direct conversions from these native formats.
 We chose to use GTFS formats for our work for two reasons.
 Firstly, GTFS is the de-facto international standard for transit data first developed by Google.
-Using GTFS in our workflow allows for our work to be easily replicated in other parts of the world with minimal adaptations, promoting reproducibility.
+Using GTFS in \texttt{rt2gtfs} allows the package to be easily applicable in other parts of the world with minimal adaptations, promoting reproducibility.
 Secondly, the routing engine we utilise to calculate travel time, namely r\textsuperscript{5}py, requires GTFS format data as input.
 This is also the case for other popular open-source routing choices, such as OpenTripPlanner.
 Therefore, it is natural for us to collect GTFS data.